JiM in the News

 Court orders feds to pay $6M as family separations lawsuit ends

 The federal government will pay more than $6 million to the American Civil Liberties Union and other organizations as part of a legal settlement over the Trump administration's disastrous family separations, a federal judge ruled last week.
+Justice in Motion is recognized as a member of the Ms. L settlement court-appointed steering committee.

 Chronicle of Philanthropy, May 22, 2024